webbk18/CAL-Wiki/_Lexicon/Meridians.md

 ## Meridians

-1) Heart - Strengthens heart, lungs, lower intestine and a few muscles in the arms.
+1) Heart - Yin - Strengthens heart, lungs, lower intestine and a few muscles in the arms.
 This increases endurance and healing.
+Paired with Lower Intestine Meridian
+2) Lower Intestine - Yang - Improves Hearing and DigestionPaired with Heart Meridian